Learn and Back 2

-The LDV-PLM project “Learn and Back 2” wants to carry on with the same aim as the project we started in 2012 .
+The LDV-PLM project “Learn and Back 2” aimed at bringing forward the same aim as the project started in 2012 .

 Learn and Back arose from an analysis of the needs for vocational training in Sardinia regarding the third sector, after the excellent feedback in terms of interest revealed by the publication of the first call (more than 200 applications for 30 vacant internship positions), we decided to enrich the proposal and the opportunities of the first version.